Justice League Dark: Apokolips War: Plot

 Upon arrival, Clark's group is attacked by the Furies, consisting of cybernetic versions of Wonder Woman, Mera, Hawkman, Starfire, and Martian Manhunter.
 Wonder Woman kills Etrigan, before Constantine breaks her free using her Lasso of Truth; she decides to stay behind to fend off the other Furies.
 Superman's group later rescues Flash from a treadmill powering Apokolips.
 Cyborg, who has been integrated into Apokolips's network confronts them.
 Constantine frees him from Darkseid's control, which also frees the remaining Furies.
 Darkseid orders Batman to kill Damian, but he hesitates when being reminded of his parents' death, which breaks him free of Darkseid's control.
 Furious, Darkseid tries to kill Batman, but Damian intercepts him, dying in Batman's arms.
 Damian's death overwhelms Raven, the two having confessed their love for one another earlier on Striker's Island, and her emotional instability frees Trigon.
 Constantine offers his body as a vessel for Trigon, but he refuses and takes Clark's body instead, purging the kryptonite from him, restoring his powers, and kills Constantine by breaking his neck.
 Now possessing Clark, Trigon attacks Darkseid.
 Zatanna visits Constantine in the afterlife, revealing that she used a spell to manipulate him into fleeing the battle that killed her as part of a contingency plan prepared by Batman when she died.
 Raven and Zatanna then revive Damian and Constantine.

 At LexCorp, Paradooms overwhelm Lois' team, forcing them to initiate a self-destruct.
 Lois transmits a goodbye message to Apokolips with Cyborg's assistance.
 Her death shocks Clark back to his senses and frees him from Trigon's possession.
 Superman then battles Darkseid.
 Constantine and Raven combine their magic to give Trigon a physical body so he can continue fighting Darkseid.
 After sending the rest of the heroes back to Earth, Cyborg sacrifices himself to drag Darkseid, Trigon, and the Paradooms into a void Boom Tube with no destination.
 Trigon prevents Darkseid's escape as they are dragged into oblivion along with Apokolips.

 Despite their victory, Batman reveals that the Reapers have drained 31% of Earth's magma, the planet's rotation was compromised, and billions of people will die before the League can find a solution.
 As a result, Constantine convinces Flash to run back in time and reset the timeline again.
-(Note: Flash previously has done this in Justice League: The Flashpoint Paradox (2013).)
+(Note: Flash previously did this in Justice League: The Flashpoint Paradox (2013).)
 Despite knowing that the world will never be perfect or the same as before, it still has to be better than theirs.
 Flash agrees and makes another flashpoint, resetting the timeline.
+(Note: Leading indirectly to the events of Justice League: Crisis on Infinite Earths (2024).)